Stéphanie Rist: Political career

 In parliament, Rist was a member of the Committee on Cultural Affairs and Education from 2017 until 2020.
 From 2018, she served as member of the Committee on Social Affairs.
 In this capacity, she authored a 2020 law on healthcare reforms amid the COVID-19 pandemic in France.
 From 2022, she served as the National Assembly’s lead rapporteur on the social security in France.

 In addition to her committee assignments, Rist was part of a parliamentary working group on Libya.

 Political positions

-In July 2019, Rist voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Rist voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.